 11. Withdraw a student from all currently enrolled coursework without refund of tuition and fees.
-Educational sanctions may include work assignments , essays, community service, behavioral contract, administrative referral, letters of apology and other related educational assignments.
-No student who has been suspended from the college shall be permitted on the college campus during the period of suspension without prior written approval from the appropriate vice president who may convene the appeals committee for consideration/consultation of the matter.
+No student who has been withdrawn for disciplinary reasons shall be permitted on the College campus during the period in which the student is ineligible to return without prior written approval from the Vice President for Student Services.

-12. Educational sanctions may include work assignments, essay writing, community service, behavioral contract, administrative referral, letter of apology or restitution, or other educational assignment.
+12. Educational discipline sanctions may include work assignments, essay writing, community service, behavioral contract, administrative referral, letter of apology, restitution, or other educational assignment.

 14. Limit access to and/or prohibit students from certain areas of the campus.

-15. Administer other sanctions as per the discretion of the Vice President of Student Services or Dean of Students.
+15. Administer other sanctions as per the discretion of the Vice President for Student Services.

-NOTE: In cases where a student receives a sanction of probation, suspension or expulsion, a copy of the confirmation letter received by the student may be forwarded to the parent or guardian of the student and/or shared in conjunction with the Buckley Amendment and in compliance with FERPA guidelines.
+NOTE: In cases where a student receives a sanction of probation, suspension, or expulsion, a copy of the confirmation letter received by the student may be forwarded to the parent or guardian of the student in conjunction with the Buckley Amendment and in compliance with FERPA guidelines.

 *Additionally, state law mandates that the student’s transcript a) may be withheld pending investigation and b) include a notation regarding ineligibility to return due to disciplinary processes (e.g., withdrawal, suspension, expulsion) – TX HB 449 and 1735 (2019).